CodeCorico/deadmine/README.md

 1. Open your Chrome browser
 2. Go to `chrome://extensions`
-3. Click on the refresh button (arrow icon) of the Dead Mine extension
+3. Click on the refresh button (arrow icon) of the Ironmine extension

 ## Disable the extension

 1. Open your Chrome browser
 2. Go to `chrome://extensions`
-3. Click on the enable/disable toggle button on the right bottom edge of the Dead Mine extension
+3. Click on the enable/disable toggle button on the right bottom edge of the Ironmine extension